cbdong/hw/README.md

 ### Data Structure

-1. Class Card
+1. **Class Card**
-  The class Card has two variables:
+  - Variables:
     - color
     - number
+  - init status
+    - both the variable are assigned by the parameter
-2. Class Deck
+2. **Class Deck**
-  It two variables
+  - Variables
     - cards, a list of card, used to record the remaining cards in the deck
-  - size, a int, used to record the number of cards left in the deck It has the following public method:
+    - size, a int, used to record the number of cards left in the deck
+  - public method
-  - shuffle
+    - shuffle, shuffle the cards in the deck
-  - get
+    - get, get the top card and return it
+    - sort, sort the cards in the decking according to the given color order and the number
+  - private method
+    - isEmpty, check if the deck is already empty
+  - init status
+    - cards, three color red, yellow, green, number from 1 to 12
+    - size = 36
+3. **Player**
+  - Variables
+    - cards, a list of card, used to record the cards that the player has
+    - num_card, int, used to record the number of cards that the player has
+  - public method
+    - get_card, this function add a card from the top of the deck to the player
+    - get_score, this function is used to calculate the score that the player get
+  - init status
-  - sort
+    - cards, empty
-  It has the following private method:
-  - isEmpty
+    - num_card, 0
-  In the following part of the doc, we will discuss how to implement the methods for the deck.

 ## Shuffle method